diskuv/diskuv-ocaml-starter-ghmirror/README.md

 and can have limited commercial use for up to 5 developers; it also has **broad exceptions for OCaml package maintainers**.
 Fair Source licenses are neither open-source nor closed-source and are described in more detail at https://fair.io/.

+School teachers and college professors may redistribute the *Diskuv OCaml* distribution to their students under the [diskuv-ocaml LICENSE](https://gitlab.com/diskuv/diskuv-ocaml/-/raw/main/LICENSE.txt); each student is covered for **free personal use**.

 The remainder of `diskuv-ocaml-starter` is open-source and licensed liberally under the [Apache v2.0 LICENSE.txt](LICENSE.txt).

 License questions can be directed to support@diskuv.com.